ermongroup/cs228-notes/learning/bayesianlearning/index.md

 $$\theta_{MLE} = \frac{num\_heads}{num\_heads + num\_tails} = 0.6$$

 In both the above situations, the maximum likelihood estimate does not change as we observe more data.
-This seems counterintuitive - our $confidence$ in predicting heads with probability 0.6 should be higher in the second setting where we have seen many more trials of the coin!
+This seems counterintuitive - our _confidence_ in predicting heads with probability 0.6 should be higher in the second setting where we have seen many more trials of the coin!
 The reason why MLE fails to distinguish the two settings is due to an implicit assumption we have been making all along.
 MLE assumes that the only source of uncertainty is due to the variables, $$X$$ and the quantification of this uncertainty is based on a fixed parameter $$\theta_{MLE}$$.

 ## Example 2